LukeStorry/spellcheck-github-actions/README.md

 ## Usage

-To incorperate this action into your workflow carry out the following
+To incorporate this action into your workflow carry out the following
 steps:

 1. Create a `.spellcheck.yaml` configuration file in the top level of